Why 'Making A Murderer' Season 2 Will Make Armchair Detectives Happy

 Chris Nerat, a college friend of Teresa's, agreed to be interviewed for Part 2, and hearing his concerns offers a different perspective.
 It's one that Demos says gets at "the undeniable pain of the loss of Teresa, but also the increased pain of the post-conviction process that you know is taking them back."

 Pain is a running theme this season, as Ricciardi and Demos take a behind-the-scenes look at the emotional toll the case has put on Avery's aging parents, along with Dassey's mom, dad, and stepfather.
 In the third episode, Zellner says knowing the human effects of re-litigating a post-conviction case is the hardest part of her job.
-"You know that you're causing a lot of pain to the victim's family," Zellner says in the opening of Episode 3.
+"You know that you're causing a lot of pain to the victim's family," Zellner says to the camera in the episode's opening.
 "People want certainty.
 They want resolution.
 And they like to feel like the person is being held accountable."

 Through Zellner, this season shows that those in both the Halbach and Avery camps want those things, and she certainly seems to want them, too.
 "There are people on all sides that care tremendously about Teresa so it’s not so adversarial in that way," Ricciardi says of Part 2.
 "It’s sort of an effort to get on the same side: the search of truth."
 That just so happens to be the side Ricciardi and Demos are on, too.